Netcracker/KubeMarine/documentation/Maintenance.md

       enabled: false
 ```

-The procedure runs only the following tasks:
+The procedure runs only the following tasks(the others rtasks are skipped be default):

 * verify_backup_location
 * export